willow9886/docs-new/support-user-guide.md

 The dashboard allows you to manage personal and organizational tickets, support entitlements, alerts, and profile information.

-## My Tickets (all users)
+## My Tickets (All users)

 You can view, search and refine your open and closed tickets in the My Tickets section of the dashboard.

 ## Company Tickets (Named, Partner, & Staff users)

 Here you can view, search and refine all tickets associated with your organization.
-This includes both tickets opened by you and tickets opened by your fellow organizational named contacts.
+This includes tickets opened by you and tickets opened by other named contacts at your organization and / or your partners organization (if applicable).

 ## Partner Companies (Partner users only)

 In the Partner Companies section of the dashboard, users from a certified Gluu partner organization can view, search and refine tickets from users associated with a Gluu customer account.
-Before customer's private tickets are viewable to the partner organization, the customer's admin contact must authorize the partner organization's access via the Support Entitlements > Partners section within the Dashboard.
+Before customer's private tickets are viewable to the partner organization, the customer's Admin Contact must authorize the partner organization's access via the Support Entitlements > Partners section of the Dashboard.

+## My Alerts (All users)

+From the My Alerts section of the Dashboard, users can adjust whether or not they receive specific ticket notifications.
+In order to add or remove yourself from a tickets notifications, navigate to the ticket in question and click the blue button that will either say "Send me alerts" or "Remove me from alerts".

+## My Profile

+Add or edit personal information about yourself in the My Profile section of the dashboard.

+# Advanced Filters

+In all Dashboard ticket lists, you can toggle the "Show advanced filters" menu in order to refine and sort available tickets.
+Available filters include:

+ - Status
+ - Priority
+ - Created date
+ - Category
+ - Created by (not available for community users)